Table of Contents

 One thing marketers cannot get enough of is quick wins, and in 2020, the “quick win market” really will explode.
 We have seen a certain element of stagnation when it comes to quick wins since 2017, with many of the tactics and strategies that used to work really well, not working as well as they did.
 Guest posting for example has become a less used tactic as it is very labour intensive and only works well if your post is published on a high domain authority website.
 Directory links is another quick win that isn’t so common anymore.
 It is great for getting your clients up their in the local rankings, but not great in terms of the national results.

 However, PR is becoming a more exciting opportunity for marketers, almost by the day!
-The idea of PR outreach involves a digital marketing agency creating a piece of exciting content for their clients (here’s an example we have used in the past) and sending this off to journalists in the space relating to the outreach’s subject.
+The idea of PR outreach involves a digital marketing agency creating a piece of exciting content (whether that is through a web development focussed piece, or a piece of graphic design) for their clients (here’s an example we have used in the past) and sending this off to journalists in the space relating to the outreach’s subject.
 This tactic, when done well, can have a huge SEO (and brand recognition) benefit for a company’s clients as it could be picked up by potentially hundreds of well trusted and high authority news sources across the country!

 4) Collaborations Between Non-Competing Companies for Links